-- 1. Be sure that the rifle is unprimed and the lock is in the half cock position. - Remove the cap from the nipple on the cap lock for a percussion rifle or open the frizzen and remove the priming powder for a flintlock rifle. - Remove the barrel from the stock following these steps: A.) Remove the ramrod from the thimbles and set it aside - B.) Pull out any wedge pins.
-You may need to tap it partially out in order to grasp the wedge/s and pull it out the rest of the way. - C.) Lift the barrel up, pulling the barrel forward and away from the lock assembly.
-Pull the barrel in a forward motion, pulling the breech plug out of the breech plug slot in the tang. - 4.
+- 1. Be sure that the rifle is unprimed and the lock is in the half cock position.
+Keep the rifle pointed in a safe direction. - Remove the cap from the nipple on the cap lock for a percussion rifle or open the frizzen and remove the priming powder for a flintlock rifle. - Remove the barrel from the stock following these steps: A.) Remove the ramrod from the thimbles and set it aside

+B.) Pull out and remove any through pins and/or barrel bands.
+You may need to tap it partially out to grasp the pins and pull them out the rest of the way.

+- C.) Lift the barrel up, pulling the barrel forward and away from the lock assembly.
+Pull the breech end of the barrel out of the inlet in the stock. - 4.
 Using a bucket or container wide enough for the barrel, add 7-8 inches of hot water to the container. - 5.
 Submerge the breech end of the barrel in the water to render the powder inside of the barrel inert. - 6.
 Soak the breech end of the barrel in the hot water for at least 30 minutes.
-At this point, the powder charge should be rendered inert and you can remove the projectile with a ball puller on the end of your ramrod. - After the powder and projectile have been removed from the barrel, clean the barrel and breech plug by following the cleaning instructions in this manual
+At this point, the powder charge should be rendered inert and you can remove the projectile with a ball puller on the end of your ramrod. - After the powder and projectile have been removed from the barrel, clean the barrel and breech by following the cleaning instructions in this manual.

-WARNING: If you are unable to remove the charge, be sure that the powder has been rendered inert with hot water and then squirt oil through the touchhole or nipple channel into the breech plug.
-At this point, please call your local gunsmith or Traditions Customer Service department at 1-860-388-4656.
+WARNING: If you are unable to remove the charge, be sure that the powder has been rendered inert with hot water and then squirt oil through the touchhole or nipple channel into the breech.
+At this point, please call your local gunsmith or Traditions[TM] Customer Service department at 1-860-388-4656.

-WARNING: It is in violation of Federal Law to ship a loaded firearm.
-If your gun has a live cartridge, charge, and/ or projectile in the chamber or barrel, please take it to a local gunsmith for removal or call Traditions Customer Service Department at 860-388-4656.
-15. CLEANING & MAINTENANCE
+▲ WARNING: It is in violation of Federal Law to ship a loaded firearm.
+If your gun has a live cartridge, charge, and/ or projectile in the chamber or barrel, please take it to a local gunsmith for removal or call Traditions[TM] Customer Service Department at 860-388-4656.

+15. CLEANING & DISASSEMBLY/ REASSEMBLY

-MARNING: Confirm there are no powder charges, primers, or projectiles present or available during any disassmebly, reassembly, or function test procedures.
+WARNING: Confirm there are no powder charges, primers, or projectiles present or available during any disassmebly, reassembly, or function test procedures.